Kong/kubernetes-telemetry/keps/0001-telemetry.md

 ## Telemetry Collection

 The data collected through this library will help us solve a variety of product and engineering questions.
+This data helps Kong:

+ - Monitor and analyze trends, usage, and activities while using KIC
+ - Measure the performance of the KIC
+ - Research and develop new features based off customer usage

 Through this optional library, Kong can better understand our customer landscape by answering questions such as:

  - How many ingress rules are our customers creating?
  - Do our customers have a service mesh behind the Gateway?